eparmon/linux-desktop-file-wizard/README.md

-# ubuntu-desktop-file-creator
+# linux-desktop-file-wizard
-An interactive script for adding application launcher to start menu and desktop on ubuntu-based linux distributions written on Python
+An interactive script for adding application launcher to start menu and desktop on Linux